 Bored of being stuck inside during the lockdown and longing for a night camping under the stars?
-Why not set up camp in your own back garden?
+Why not set up camp in your own back garden to practise for the real thing?

-There is so much fun to be had in your own back garden, whether it’s a family night out with the kids or just pitching your tent to check no repairs are needed before you travel further afield (hopefully later this year).
+There is so much fun to be had in your own back garden, whether it’s a family night out with the kids or just pitching your tent to check no repairs are needed before you travel further afield from July.

 So, if there’s a dry night forecast and you have the space, then we would definitely recommend pitching up outside your own house for a couple of nights.
 It may not be your chosen destination this summer, but with so much uncertainty going on in the wider world it’s all about making the best of our current conditions.